isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 DNR (Discovery of Network-designated Resolvers) Options for DHCPv4
 ------------------------------------------------------------------

-One of the more recently added option is the Discovery of Network-designated Resolvers or DNR option, introduced in `RFC 9463 <https://tools.ietf.org/html/rfc9463>`__.
+One of the more recently added options is the Discovery of Network-designated Resolvers or DNR option, introduced in `RFC 9463 <https://tools.ietf.org/html/rfc9463>`__.
 The goal of that RFC is to provide a way to communicate location of DNS resolvers available over means other than